TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Introduction

-In this work we present an entirely automatic tabulation method situated in the constraint modelling tool \savilerow \cite{nightingale2014automatically,nightingale2015automatically,sr-journal-17}.
-A set of heuristics is employed to identify in an \eprime~\cite{sr-manual} model some candidate sets of constraints for tabulation, which are then tabulated automatically.
-In order to demonstrate the effectiveness of our approach, we first examine the same four case studies used by Dekker et al.~\cite{Dekker2017:autotabling} to demonstrate the utility of tabulation from explicit model annotations.
-We show that our automated approach can identify the same opportunities to improve the model by tabulation.
-We also study nine additional problem classes that show that our tabulation heuristics are effective on a wider range of problems.
+In this work we present an entirely automatic tabulation method, TabID, situated in the constraint modelling tool \savilerow \cite{sr-journal-17}.
+The core function of \savilerow is to translate the constraint modelling language \eprime~\cite{sr-manual} into the input languages of solvers, including constraint programming (CP) and Boolean satisfiability (SAT) solvers.
+A set of heuristics is employed to identify in an \eprime model some candidate sets of constraints for tabulation, which are then tabulated automatically.
+Resource limits are applied to this process, ensuring that only the most useful candidate sets of constraints are tabulated.
+In order to demonstrate the effectiveness of our approach, we first examine the same four case studies that were used by~\citeA{Dekker2017:autotabling} to showcase the utility of tabulation from explicit model annotations.
+We show that our automated approach can identify the same opportunities to improve the models by tabulation.
+We also study nine additional problem classes that show that TabID is effective on a wider range of problems.
+This paper builds on (and entirely includes) an earlier conference publication~\shortcite{cp-tabulation-2018}.